Rugby Player Diet and Nutrition Advice

 It’s also good to follow these tips:

-- Avoid saturated and trans fats at all times and skip deep fried fats.
+- Avoid saturated and trans fats at all times (those deep fried fats).

 - Use cold pressed olive oil as a main source of fat.

-- Get essential fish oils in your diet by eating 2 meals of cold water fish per week.
+- Get essential fish oils in your diet by eating 2 meals of cold water fish per week or a suitable vegetarian option, such as flaxseeds.

 - Keep fat intake to 15-20% of total calories.

-- Daily protein targets – 2.5-3g of protein per kilo of bodyweight.
+- Daily protein targets - 1.8 - 2g of protein per kilo of bodyweight.

-- Build mass by eating 4 meals per day
+- Build mass by eating 4 - 6 meals per day - there should be no big meals

 - Manipulate carb intake – this ties in with the above points on carbs.
 Players must vary their carbs pre and post training.